mirkopiani98/Orchard_planting_system/README.md

 This script calculates starting from **5 input reference points** and information about the planting system as the rows and tree's distances, the position of each tree in the orchard.
 At the end of the process a csv database of trees latitude and longitude locations in WGS84 Datum in produced.

-Before using the code, ensure your environment with:
+**Before using the code** ensure your environment being adapt with:

 `pip install pandas`